Startitecture/storm/docs/index.md

 To get started, install the [Startitecture.Orm](https://www.nuget.org/packages/Startitecture.Orm/) NuGet package.
 For setting up POCO entities, refer to the readme.txt in the project.

-_(Note: at this time, POCO generation is only supported for platforms outside SQL Server.
-However, it is possible to manually create them anand they will work with any database adapter.)_
+_(Note: at this time, POCO generation is not supported for platforms outside SQL Server.
+However, it is possible to manually create them, or use another T4 template that generates equivalent POCOs and DataAnnotations decorations and they will work with any database adapter.)_

 Next, install the NuGet package appropriate for the target database ([Startitecture.Orm.SqlClient](https://www.nuget.org/packages/Startitecture.Orm.SqlClient/) for SQL Server or [Startitecture.Orm.PostgreSql](https://www.nuget.org/packages/Startitecture.Orm.PostgreSql/) for PostgreSQL).